 - Solar Panel Degradation

 We didn’t list the factors by order of importance.
-Degradation and warranty are most important to consider for long-term value.
+Degradation and warranty are the most important to consider for long-term value.

 1. The Warranty: What Does It Cover?

 Solar panels come with two different types of warranties: An Equipment warranty and a Performance warranty.
 An Equipment warranty covers manufacturers’ defects, and a Performance warranty guarantees that the panel will produce a minimum amount of solar energy over the life of the system.
-The length and scope of the warranty is important.
-Look for a 25 year warranty at minimum; some companies offer 30 years.
+The length and scope of the warranty are important.
+Look for a 25-year warranty; some companies offer 30 years.

 Enhanced warranties, only available through “Authorized Installers,” will even cover shipping and the labor to install the replacement panels.
 This is an important benefit considering the expense of shipping and installing a solar panel.
 Be sure it’s all in writing… check the fine print.

 The best warranty in the industry is the all-inclusive Sunpower Warranty.
 The SunPower Complete Confidence Warranty is the only home solar warranty to cover your whole system (not just the panels).
 See the details of the best warranty in the industry.

 Panasonic has released the AllGuard Warranty, which covers everything, including the Enphase microinverters and the Unirac Racking.
 This is only available with the 330-watt AC modules with factory-mounted microinverters.
 See the details here.

 The solar panel manufacturer holds the warranty, not the installer.
-The chances that your solar installer will be around in 25 years is slim.
+The chances that your solar installer will be around in 25 years are slim.
 However, all tier-one solar panel manufacturers are financially stable.
 This is crucial, and factors into our list of Best Solar Panels for 2020.

 2. What Is Solar Panel Efficiency?